Instructor: Scott Hausmann

 In class we’ll prepare the guitar for application of our environmentally friendly varnish finish.
 We’ll teach you how to complete the finish at home, and we’ll supply enough material to do the job.
 Students also have the option to complete their guitar “in the blonde” and apply the finish of their choice later.

 This is an intermediate level hands-on course.
 We work full days in the shop, and need to maintain a steady pace to complete our instruments on schedule.
 Some recent woodworking experience, or a demonstrated proficiency working with your hands is required for this class.
 Instrument making experience itself is not necessary, but a general familiarity with acoustic guitar construction is beneficial.

-We can help you make sure you’re prepared for the class, so don’t be bashful about contacting us to discuss your qualifications – we’re happy to assist you.
+We can help you prepare for the class, so don’t be bashful about contacting us to discuss your qualifications – we’re happy to assist you.

 - 3:00 – 5:00 (orientation)